Who Shouldn't Apply for DACA Deferred Action

 When applying for Deferred Action for Childhood Arrivals might not be worth the risk.

-If you meet the initial requirements for Deferred Action for Childhood Arrivals (DACA) relief as outlined at “Deferred Action for Young Immigrants: Application Process,” then you may want to submit an application to obtain two (or three, beginning some time in 2015) years of protection from deportation as well as a permit to work in the United States.
+If you meet the initial requirements for Deferred Action for Childhood Arrivals (DACA) relief as outlined at “Deferred Action for Young Immigrants: Application Process,” then you may want to submit an application to obtain temporary protection from deportation as well as a permit to work in the United States.

 You Have an Incident of Fraud in Your Past